-The men who compiled the canon wrote volumes attacking their opposition and arguing with their critics, so would have recorded basic facts to bolster the credibility of their books if they had them.
+The men who compiled the New Testament canon wrote volumes attacking their opposition and arguing with their critics, so would have recorded basic facts to bolster the credibility of their books if they had them.
 They didn’t.
 There are no such facts in the New Testament or in their own writings.

 The criteria used choosing the canon were unscholarly and never strictly applied.
 There was much argument and confusion about what was and wasn’t the word of God, and it took 350 years after Jesus’ death for a definitive decree to be decided.

 Nowhere in the New Testament is there a legitimate explanation, backed up by facts, which would convince an objective historian of the authenticity of any of the accounts about Jesus.
-Outside the Bible, some church fathers, bishops, and academics pass commentary that has survived, yet it all was written 100 plus years after Yeshua’s death, is very sparse, piecemeal and always raises more questions than it answers.
-After the gospels appeared, writers presumed a parallel between them and Yeshua, but were unable to prove it.
+Outside the Bible, some church fathers, bishops, and academics pass commentary that has survived, yet it all was written 100 plus years after Jesus’ death, is very sparse, piecemeal and always raises more questions than it answers.
+After the gospels appeared, writers presumed a parallel between them and Jesus, but were unable to prove it.

-We find falsely signed letters throughout the Bible; rarely in the writings of antiquity are the true identities of so many authors so hidden from the reader.
+We find falsely signed letters throughout the Bible; nowhere in the writings of antiquity are the true identities of so many authors so hidden from the reader.
 Some of Paul’s epistles are the only works for which we know the real identity of the author, and even then his writings have been interfered with.
 I suspect the church fathers sometimes didn’t record who the author was, because that would have exposed the writings’ lack of credibility.
 Anonymous authors meant answers didn’t have to be given to difficult questions.
 Faith was easier to promote than facts.

 Catholics were punctilious about crossing out competition to their authority.
 They took what they thought was useful from the Gnostics and Marcionites and then destroyed nearly all their writings.
 To destroy literature one doesn’t like isn’t the conduct of people interested in the truth, but the behavior of narrow-minded empire building bigots.